lumi-git/TP3_4_SPP/README.md

 # Part I
-we were given two interfaces, one for the filtering engine and one for the filters.
+We were given two interfaces, one for the filtering engine and one for the filters.

 > [Filter Interface](./main/java/src/IFilter.java)
 >